 Alrighty folks, well we saved the best for last.
 Fieldpiece’s Heated Diode Refrigerant Leak Detector Model #: SRL8.
 This thing is the best of the best.
 If you don’t believe me ask other techs in the field.
 Fieldpiece is a renown name in the industry and they have earned it!

 The SRL8 is a heated diode type of detector.
 It hunts for either Chlorine or Fluroine molecules.
 What that means is that this model can detect CFC, HFC, HCFC, and blended refrigerants.
 On top of all of that it can also detect the newer HFO refrigerants such as 1234YF or R-452A.
-The only downside here is that it cannot detect Hydrocarbon refrigerants such as Ammonia, Propane, or Carbon Dioxide but these types of refrigerants are rare finds out in the field.
+The only downside here is that it cannot detect Hydrocarbon refrigerants such as Isobutane or Propane but these types of refrigerants are rare finds out in the field.